Next-generation lithography

 Candidates for next-generation lithography beyond EUV include X-ray lithography, electron beam lithography, focused ion beam lithography, nanoimprint lithography, and quantum lithography.
 Several of these technologies have experienced periods of popularity, but have remained outcompeted by the continuing improvements in photolithography.
 Electron beam lithography was most popular during the 1970s, but was replaced in popularity by X-ray lithography during the 1980s and early 1990s, and then by EUV lithography from the mid-1990s to the mid-2000s.
 Focused ion beam lithography has carved a niche for itself in the area of defect repair.
 Nanoimprint's popularity is rising, and is positioned to succeed EUV as the most popular choice for next-generation lithography, due to its inherent simplicity and low cost of operation as well as its success in the LED, hard disk drive and microfluidics sectors.

 The rise and fall in popularity of each NGL candidate has largely hinged on its throughput capability and its cost of operation and implementation.
 Electron beam and nanoimprint lithography are limited mainly by the throughput, while EUV and X-ray lithography are limited by implementation and operation costs.
 The projection of charged particles (ions or electrons) through stencil masks was also popularly considered in the early 2000s but eventually fell victim to both low throughput and implementation difficulties.

-NGL issues
+Issues

 Fundamental issues

 Regardless of whether NGL or photolithography is used, etching of polymer (resist) is the last step.
 Ultimately the quality (roughness) as well as resolution of this polymer etching limits the inherent resolution of the lithography technique.
 Next generation lithography also generally makes use of ionizing radiation, leading to secondary electrons which can limit resolution to effectively > 20 nm.

 Studies have also found that for NGL to reach LER (line edge roughness) objectives ways to control variables such as polymer size, image contrast and resist contrast must be found.